css188/gitskills/readme.txt

-create a new branch is easy and simple
+create a new branch is easy and simple add merge